Famous popiah and Peranakan kueh chang shops are latest additions to NHB’s heritage galleries

 It also works with them to develop programmes that complement the showcases, and provides opportunities for them to participate in events such as guided trails and workshops to increase awareness of their businesses.

-Mr Gerald Wee, NHB’s director of education and community outreach, said the success of the pilot and positive feedback from businesses that were previously featured spurred them to expand the scheme, with hopes that more heritage businesses can benefit from higher public awareness and support.
+Mr Gerald Wee, NHB’s director of education and community outreach, said the success of the pilot and positive feedback from businesses that were previously featured spurred them to expand the scheme, with hopes that more heritage businesses can benefit from greater public awareness and support.

 Mr Wong, 41, who joined his brothers in running the business in 2009, said they feel a sense of responsibility and belonging towards the business and the family.